-All training has been suspended for the next 30 days, unless specifically discussed and planned otherwise.
-(Posted: 03/16/2020)
+All training has been suspended through the end of May 2020, unless specifically discussed and planned otherwise.

 TEMA Training focuses on four primary areas: professional emergency management, incident management and incident command, hazardous materials and search and rescue.
 The focus of TEMA Training is always to support the continued development of local emergency management programs.
 There is a specific focus and increased emphasis in the realm of emergency operations center operations and on the further development of a cadre of emergency management support team members.

 Additionally, a continuous return to the basics of the emergency management profession and the goal of developing certified professional emergency managers throughout the state focus us on professional development courses.
 Professional development is vital in both individual careers and for organizational growth.
 Visit the FEMA EMI web site https://training.fema.gov/is/searchis.aspx?search=pds .
 This site offers links to the seven courses that are part of the FEMA professional development series:

 IS-120.a An Introduction to Exercises